registerguard/blue_chip_tarbell/README.md

 1. Create `Category` column from subhead rows ("Commercial Improved", "Commerical Vacant", etc.)
 1. Organize (sort by Category, ascending; Dollar value, descending; Permit date ascending).
 1. Rename sheet "data".
-1. Download as .csv to clean locally with file in `_script` directory.
+1. Download as .csv to clean locally with `clean_data_property_sales.py` script in `_script` directory.
-1. Upload `cleaned.csv` to Google sheets to use as source for Tarbell app run locally.
+1. Upload `cleaned_property_sales.csv` to Google sheets to use as source for Tarbell app run locally.
 1. Change type of Price column to Format > Number > Plain text in Google Sheet that Tarbell is using.
 1. View source of the local Tarbell result from browser and cut-and-paste into NCS HTML editor.